‘This Movie Changed Me’ Is Back

 Drew Hammond is an English teacher at Eagan High School in Eagan, Minnesota.
 He’s also an award-winning public speaking coach, a published playwright, and a former stand-up comedian.
 He is featured in the documentary Figures of Speech, which is out on Netflix.

 Zahida Sherman is the director of the Multicultural Resource Center at Oberlin College.
 She was formerly the assistant director of black student success at University of the Pacific.
 Find her writings on race, gender, and adulthood in Bustle and Blavity.

 Michael Strautmanis is a lawyer and the chief engagement officer at the Obama Foundation.
-He has served in both the Obama and Clinton administrations and at one time even worked for Walt Disney, where he specialized in corporate citizenship.
+He served in both the Obama and Clinton administrations and at one time worked for The Walt Disney Company, where he specialized in corporate citizenship.

 Monica Castillo is a writer, film critic, and the president of the National Association For Hispanic Journalists’ New York City chapter.
 She has written for The Washington Post, The New York Times, Cherry Picks, and Remezcla.
 Her newsletter is “Save Your Ticket Stub.”

 Krista Tippett, host: Movies can be whimsical, terrifying, life-altering, culture-changing experiences where the big ideas we take up at On Being show up in the heart of our lives.
 This hour we experience this through seven lives and seven movies — from The Wizard of Oz to Black Panther and even, I can’t believe I’m saying this, The Exorcist.
 So get out the popcorn for this upcoming flavor of the new season of our On Being Studios podcast, This Movie Changed Me — a love letter to movies and their power to change life and culture.

 I’m Krista Tippett, and this is On Being.
 This Movie Changed Me is hosted by our very own movie-loving executive producer Lily Percy, who will also walk us through this hour.